gita03Annas/bikedataset/README.md

 ## 2. Getting Started
 ### `notebook.ipynb`
 1. Download this project.
-2. Open your favorite IDE like Jupyter Notebook or Google Colaboratory (but in here I will use Google Colab).
+2. Open your favorite Google Colab.
 3. Create a New Notebook.
 4. Upload and select the file with .ipynb extension.
 5. Connect to hosted runtime.